-The preceding sections discussed a variety of methods for identifying possible sources of failures or performance problems, with possible causes and, in some cases, quick solutions or cross-references to the subsections that may help.
-This Section describes how to determine if a certain component or subsystem is actually the cause of the problem being investigated.
+The preceding sections of this manual discussed a variety of methods for identifying possible sources of failures or performance problems with possible causes and, in some cases, quick solutions or cross-references to the subsections that may help..
+This section describes how to determine if a certain component or subsystem is actually the cause of the problem being investigated.